Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 This gorgeous fireplace was decorated by Heather Stoehr using transfer paper and woodburning tools.

-Tom Collins designed his own tattoo with the Font.
+Tom Collins designed his own Celtic knot armband tattoo with the Font.
 He was kind enough to share a photo, but has requested that folks create their own designs and not copy this one for their own tattoos.

 (For more on using the Font to design tattoos and our special Tattoo Set with over 200 patterns, click here.)